 Be mindful that your card may not work at some ATM's in some foreign countries, so always be prepared with another form of payment.

-Recommended use: Smaller-ticket items such as souvenir shopping, street markets, taxis, bus fare, local tour guides and tips.
+Tip: Use cash for small-ticket items such as souvenir shopping, street markets, taxis, bus fare, local tour guides and tips.

-Some foreign merchants don't accept debit or credit as forms of payment, so you should carry some cash in a local currency with you.
+Some foreign merchants don't accept debit or credit as forms of payment, so you should carry some cash in the local currency with you.
 Although carrying large sums of cash isn't recommended, having some local currency on hand for at least a couple days is good practice as banking hours may not be consistent in some countries and bank machines may be out of cash.

-Getting your currency exchanged before you leave so that you have funds in the local currency when you land (and aren't spending your vacation running errands) is a good idea, but if you don't get to this before you leave, a bank or an exchange desk in the country you are visiting can convert your Canadian dollars into the local currency.
-While foreign exchange rates and conversion fees will still apply, these might be lower than the fees charged for purchasing local currency at the airport or your hotel if you are unable to buy local currency before your trip.
+Getting your currency exchanged before you leave so that you have funds in the local currency when you land (and aren't spending your vacation running errands) is a good idea.
+But if you don't get to this before you leave, a bank or an exchange desk in the country you are visiting should be able to convert your Canadian dollars into the local currency.
+Learn more about currency exchanges at TD.

-- When possible have small denominations on hand as some merchants may not accept larger bank notes.
+- When possible, have small denominations on hand as some merchants may not accept larger bank notes.